-States like Maharashtra, Haryana, Rajasthan, & Uttar Pradesh and Punjab constitute ~87% of the total sanctioned pumps under component B of PM-KUSUM scheme followed by states like Jharkhand, Karnataka, Madhya Pradesh and Gujarat attributing to ~8% of sanctioned pumps. ~30% of the total installed pumps are installed in Maharashtra.
-Haryana & Rajasthan comprise of ~20% of installed pumps each.
-Other major states include Jharkhand, Madhya Pradesh, Gujarat, Tamil Nadu etc. The low installation percentage is attributed to insufficient manufacturing capabilities, suggesting a substantial untapped potential for Oswal pumps owing to their integrated manufacturing capabilities.
-Of the estimated 0.42 million agri-solar pumps installed at ground level in various states under the PM Kusum Scheme, as of March 31, 2024, Oswal pumps have directly and indirectly supplied 0.184M agri-solar pumps, representing ~43.8% of the total agri-solar pumps installed.
+States like Maharashtra, Haryana, Rajasthan, & Uttar Pradesh and Madhya Pradesh constitute ~84% of the total sanctioned pumps under component B of PM-KUSUM scheme, followed by states like Jharkhand, Karnataka, Punjab and Gujarat attributing to $\sim 11\%$ of sanctioned pumps. while other states (such as Telangana) are requesting centre to allocate more solar pumps as well indicating a higher demand potential.
+Rajashtan government has set a target of 60K solar pumps through PM Kusum scheme for FY26.~ 48% of the total installed pumps are installed in Maharashtra.
+Haryana & Rajasthan comprise of ~20% and ~13% installed pumps respectively.
+Other major states include Uttar Pradesh, Jharkhand, Madhya Pradesh, Gujarat, Tamil Nadu etc. The low installation percentage is attributed to insufficient manufacturing capabilities, suggesting a substantial untapped potential for Oswal pumps owing to their integrated manufacturing capabilities.
+Few state government are bring various initiatives to drive application of the solar pumps through vendor mode, in case of Punjab they have been allocating the vendors a target of 1,660 solar water pumps before 31st oct 2025.
+Of the 0.61M agri-solar pumps installed in various states under the PM Kusum Scheme, as of December31, 2024, Oswal pumps have directly and indirectly supplied 0.234M agri-solar pumps, representing ~38.04 % of the total agri-solar pumps installed.
+Oswal pumps have involved in 0.234M Solar Pump Systems supplied under PM KUSUM scheme till 31st December 2024, representing ~38.04% of the total Solar Pump Systems installed in India.
 Within four years of supplying agri-solar pumps, in FY24 and FY23 Oswal emerged as one of the largest suppliers of agri-solar pumps under the PM Kusum Scheme, providing turnkey solar pumping systems directly under the PM Kusum Scheme to farmers, providing turnkey solar pumping systems to players participating in the PM Kusum Scheme, and supplying only solar pumping system(includes solar pumps sets, solar modules, structures and BOS kits and excludes installation services) to players participating in the PM Kusum Scheme.
+MNRE is working on PM Kusum Scheme 2.0 is an update version of PM Kusum Scheme, with emphasis on enhanced adoption of solar energy among farmers and ensure faster implementation.

-5.2.7 (d) PM KUSUM Project Execution Process
+5.2.6 (d) PM KUSUM Project Execution Process